 I get it.
 You feel like you’re insane.
 Why would you, out of all people, be the one to follow your dreams?
 It even sounds corny and ridiculous “follow your dreams.”
 You have bills to pay and capitalist oligarchs to serve, who are you to think you even have time for dreams?

 Usually, around age 25 or so, you’re fully sucked into the Matrix.
 I was lucky enough to come to my senses right at that age.
 After that, it does become more difficult.
 That entry-level job turns to a 10-year career.
 You have kids now, a mortgage, two car notes, student loans.
 My goodness.

 There’s no evidence saying your life is going to be anything other than what it already is.
 You feel duped, but you’re also too prideful to admit you feel duped so you dig your heels into delusion even more.
 You dig your heels out of fear and hopelessness.

 If a genie were to remove all barriers to success and guarantee you that whatever you wanted to pursue in life would work out, I bet you’d suddenly know what to do with your life.

 Fear is no easy mess to untangle.
 It’s almost insane how much our minds control us as if they were separate entities.
 The moment you think about doing ‘that thing,’ the inner critic whispers right into your amygdala.

 How do you overcome these feelings and thoughts?

 Unlike other self-help writers, I’m not going to lie to you.
 It’s hard.
-After writing two books, making tens of thousands of dollars writing, getting my work read by people all over the world, I still feel like a fraud.
+After writing three books, having millions of readers, and getting my work read by people all over the world, I still feel like a fraud.